top of page

 Introduction

 This in-depth paper delves into the far-reaching effects of forest fires, exposing the detrimental consequences on our environment, the loss of precious lives, the profound impact on wildlife, and the staggering economic costs incurred.
-Moreover, it sheds light on the latest technological advancements that are playing a pivotal role in combating these fires and safeguarding our communities and natural resources.

 The number of wildfires, the amount of land they burn, and the number of people they displace are all increasing.
 This is due to a number of factors, including climate change, drought, and human activity.